sam-roth/autobind/doc/source/autobind-cxxapi.rst

 .. index:: pyexport (C macro)
 .. c:macro:: declaration annotation AB_EXPORT

-    Make a class or function available from Python.
+    Make a class, function, or member variable available from Python.

     Doxygen-style comments near the declaration will be provided to Python as docstrings.

     :keyword form: ``pyexport``

     For functions, place the annotation before the type name::

         AB_EXPORT void hello()
         {
             std::cout << "Hello, world\n";